 What Humility Means in the Bible

-Humility by the world’s definition often seems to indicate (to me at least) that you lack self-confidence.
-But God elevates.
-Humility in Christianity means getting your confidence from God, who loves and values you more than you do yourself.
+Humility, by the world’s definition, often implies diminished self-confidence.
+But humility in the Bible means getting your confidence from God, who loves and values you more than you do yourself.

 Biblical humility means believing what God says about you over anyone else’s opinion, including your own.
 It requires embracing who you are in Christ over who you are in the flesh.
 To be biblically humble is to be so free of concern for your own ego that you unreservedly elevate those around you.

 The above definition might be too difficult for a young child to understand.
-So here’s a few different ways to explain biblical humility to a young child.
+So here are a few different ways to explain biblical humility to a young child.

 - Humility means being willing to learn.